buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcMolecularWeightMeasure.md

 # IfcMolecularWeightMeasure

-_IfcMolecularWeightMeasure_ is a measure of molecular weight of material (typically gas).
+_IfcMolecularWeightMeasure_ is a measure of molecular weight of material (typically gas).<!-- end of definition -->

 Usually measured in g/mole.

 Type: REAL

 > HISTORY New type in IFC2x.